TessellateDataScience/faceShieldOptimisations/getStarted/README.md

 You'll need to get `caseInput.py` from our [online repository](https://github.com/TessellateDataScience/faceShieldOptimisations/tree/main/getStarted) and save it in the `./foamDockEnv` directory.
 Then make a copy of OpenFOAM's case (input) directory to ensure reproducibility via `cp -r /home/foamFiles/combined /home/foam/caseRun`.
 This `caseRun` directory should now be viewable, and moreover modifiable without risk of messing up the computations more permanently, within your `foamDockEnv` directory.

 ## Run a computation
 Conduct a test computation by executing `%run ./caseInput.py`, during which you'll get an indication of the computation's progress.
 Allow the computation to complete, which should take ~ 1 hour.
-After the computation is complete you can stop our computatinal platform ('env') by executing `exit` then `exit` again.
+After the computation is complete you can stop our computational platform ('env') by executing `exit` then `exit` again.
 Nice work, you've entered the digital realm of computational fluid dynamics!

 Before you get carried away with excitement, realise you've simulated 1.0 seconds of the fluid dynamics, yet to have an adequate picture of what's happening overall for our scenario you'll probably need to simulate T ~ 45 [secs].
 To increase the time simulated modify `caseInput.py`, changing the `endTime` parameter to	= 45.0.
 If you have less than 4 cores available in your CPU you can change the number to be allocated to each computation via modifying `numbCores` (increasing the cores allocated to > 6 burns energy for very little gain).
 Save the file then run the computation.